 human consumption, the lower bowl water

 for pets.
-Your electric, or gas hot water tank
+Your electric, or gas hot water

-also be used in an emergency
+this can also be used in an emergency